pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 -->

-### Redirect forum’s “Ask a question” to Q&A
+### Redirect forum's "Ask a question" to Q&A

 As users cannot create new questions, While users cannot s cannot create new questions anymore.
 Users can still reply to existing threads for another 2 weeks.

-If the user clicks on **Ask a question** button, they will be sent to Q&A’s create a new question page.
+If the user clicks on **Ask a question** button, they will be sent to Q&A's create a new question page.
 User might need to log in/sign up for a Tech Profile, despite whether they are logged in MSDN/TechNet or not, as the two systems use different profiles.

 **Visual:**

-User clicks on Ask a Question on the forum’s page
+User clicks on Ask a Question on the forum's page

 ![second announcement: user clicks on Ask a question button](media/announcement2-clicking-ask-question.png)